 Current Bike(s) Gunnar Fastlane, Soma Juice 29, Gary Fisher

-Tim has been working in the industry for about as long as Curtis, including stints at many of the top shops in the Atlanta area.
-Let’s just say that he is a pretty talented wrench.
-So much so that the Hincapie Sportswear Development Team frequently calls and we have to work overtime while he jets off to the Tour of Utah, etc. to make sure the team’s rigs are in working order.
+Dan has been working in the industry for longer than Curtis, including stints at many of the top shops in the Atlanta area.
+Let’s just say that he is a super talented wrench.

 Retired from his former life as an auditor and accountant for 34 years, Wayne is an avid rider.
 A while back he asked Curtis if he could come learn more about adaptive bikes as well as bike repairs and has been hanging out at the shop ever since – mostly on Tuesdays.
 Since his arrival, he has been a devoted student of bicycle maintenance and figures he must be doing ok as Curtis keeps letting him come back.
 Truth be told this guy’s got some skills and also knows how to dish the bike wash love.
 Some customers wont let anyone else wash their bike.

 Wayne loves to give back and a much of his riding is for great causes including RideMS, Spin for Kids (Team FOCUS) and several others.
 Spinning the wheels for charity is just how he rolls.

 Current Bike(s) Focus Izalco, Hase Pino tandem, Raleigh Super Grand Prix (circa 1975)